 Carlotta leaned back against the tree and breathed as she spread the moss around her.
 It kept her warm in the night and she was still small enough to rest comfortably in the great boughs.
 She didn’t remember how many summers it had been since her Maman had gone.
 The cypress rocked softly in the wind and she rested.
 She didn’t sleep for the bandits that stole children were still afoot in the glade... she would not sleep until they were gone and the swampy forest around her returned to its nocturnal routine.

-Carlotta thought about the stories of the grand home in which her Maman had lived with her parents as a little girl.
-The bandits stole her away and brought her to the sugar plantation when she was ten years old.
+Carlotta thought about the grand home in which her Maman had lived with her parents before the bandits stole her and brought her to the sugar plantation.
+She had only been a little girl, ten years old.
 They made her work and they beat her and abused her.
 Carlotta shuddered.

-When Maman found she would have a baby... she ran away to the swamps, and deeper into the glades where they would never find her.
+When Maman found she would have a baby... she ran away to the swamps, away from the bandits and deep into the glades where they would never find her.
 Maman said if she had given birth to her on the plantation, they would have killed or sold her baby, and she would never have seen her sweet Carlotta.

-Maman had to watch them kill the babies... sometimes right in front of the mother.
-They took the babies from the girls and sold them or killed them.
-Maman tried to save them, but Maman was just a child, and she had a good heart.
+Maman told her about the men that stole children.
+The terrible things they did to the little ones.
+They made her watch... sometimes.
+Maman tried to save the babies with her voodoo, but she was just a child then, and she had a good heart.
 Carlotta did not suffer that affliction, although she admired it in her sweet Maman.

 The swamp came alive around her, the bandits were gone.
 The gators slipped into the gray water to await their morning feast and the cicadas sang in the dark before dawn.
 The owls hooted and the frogs croaked their songs in unison depending upon their size and type.
 It was a symphony for Carlotta... and she slept, at peace.